 In 1985, NOMMO Productions relocated to Pittsburgh, Pennsylvania, first operating as part of a production team for PBS affiliate WQED-TV’s award-winning “Chemical People” and ALCOA’s “People Like Us”–winning an award in an industrial media competition.

 Since relocating, NOMMO has also produced the documentaries “Didn’t We Ramble On” and “Enough Is ENOUGH: The Death of Jonny Gammage.”
-NOMMO’s next documentary, on the highly regarded and soon-to-be legendary saxophonist Gary Bartz, is scheduled for release in 2015
+NOMMO’s documentary, on the highly regarded legendary saxophonist Gary Bartz, will soon be released.